Edward Hill (Virginian politician): Personal life

 Hill married and had children, although as with his birth origin, the identity of his wife and most children is unproven.
-He clearly was the father of son Edward Hill, Jr., who inherited Shirley plantation, as well as married and had children, including Edward Hill III who like his father and grandfather served as a burgess and lived at Shirley plantation.
+He clearly was the father of son Edward Hill, Jr., who inherited Shirley Plantation, as well as married and had children, including Edward Hill III who like his father and grandfather served as a burgess and lived at the plantation.
 On August 5, 1658, an Edward Hill and his wife Elizabeth conveyed a lot in Jamestown (the colonial capital, where members of the council were supposed to have living space) to Walter Chiles II.
 This original Edward Hill may have married or remarried a woman originally named Hannah Jordan (widow of burgess Walter Aston who had represented Shirley Hundred Island or related entities most years between 1630 and 1643; Aston or a namesake son died in 1656).
 Edward and Hannah Hill may also have had a son named Thomas and daughters Hannah and Mary since several people with the Hill surname lived in Charles City County before 1700.
 In the winter of 1661/2, Edward Hill Jr. had a land/dower dispute with his mother or stepmother Hannah Hill, which indicates his father's death, and an October 1663 court notation indicated she was too ill to appear in court or surrender the land.

 Death and legacy

 Hill died, probably in what we now consider the early months of 1662, although his place of death and burial have been lost.
-In 1663 he was (finally) paid for procuring powder and shot for the colony.
+In 1663, he was finally paid for procuring powder and shot for the colony.
 His son, Edward Hill, Jr. continued both the family's political involvement representing Charles City County in the House of Burgesses, and served one term as its Speaker, as well as cultivated Shirley Plantation and other vast landed estates.

 Shirley Plantation remains today, as one of the Commonwealth's longest operating plantations, and is on the National Register of Historic Places.
 Upper Shirley Vineyard, immediately adjacent to the plantation house, on what had been the same property during Edward Hill's lifetime (and that of many of his descendants) has tasting rooms open to the public, including on days that the plantation house is closed to the public.

 Cockacoeske, Totopotomoy's widow, reminded the Virginia General Assembly of her husband's death in 1676 when they again requested assistance during Bacon's Rebellion.
 The National Park Service administers a battlefield named "Totopotomoy Creek" near Mechanicsville on the outskirts of Richmond, but as the site of a battle in May 1864, not 1656.